 - The curved screen+glossy back combo lacks panache.

-And I find this off-white quite classy, especially since the back is made of... ceramic (yes I know, it's totally crazy, who could have predicted it?).
-There is Gorilla Glass Victus on the front and on the back and the Xiaomi 13 Pro is also IP68 certified for water and dust resistance.
+We find Gorilla Glass Victus on the front as well as on the back and the Xiaomi 13 Pro is also IP68 certified for water and dust resistance.
 As for the frame, it is made of aluminum and the screen has curved edges.

 At the back, we find the gargantuan, I say, the gigantic camera module that is arranged in a square island at the top left.
 There are silk-screened demarcation lines on it to separate the different camera lenses and the flash.
 We can also see the Leica logo, which is located just above the flash.